 Metallurgists were learning more about metals about this time.
 This was a time when metallurgists started polishing and etching metal samples and looking at them under a microscope.
 In steels they found that there were different ways the iron atoms related to the carbon atoms and the alloying atoms related to each other depending on the thermal history in both temperature and time of the part.
 You see, metals are crystalline.
 The way the atoms relate to each other depends on how hot or cold they have been and how fast the temperature changed.
 Crystal structure is what gives metals their metallic characteristics.
 So when someone tells you that a part failed because the metal crystallized you automatically know they do not know what they are talking about.
 By the way, metals are not molecular.
 So when someone tells you DCT affects the molecular structure of the metal you also know that they do not know what they are talking about.

 Certain things happen when transforming austenite to martensite.
 First, martensite is bigger because the atoms are farther away from one another.
 So the part grows.
 It doesn’t always grow evenly because metal grains are not all lined up evenly.
 This means the part can also warp.
 Also martensite needs to be tempered or it will be brittle.
 Now here is the kicker.
 If you have retained austenite (and you will) your part will change size, warp and have brittle areas because vibration, temperature change in use, and you cannot stop the passage of time.
 So tightly toleranced parts can change size and to some extent shape in use.
 This can make them unsuitable for use or require them to be designed with looser tolerances than ideal to allow for the change.
 A good example of this is with ejector pins in plastics molds.
 They have to have a close fit in order to reduce the possibility of the plastic going between the pin and the pin bore.
 We’ve found they can grow in use and then start to scrape and gall.
-DCT stops this.
+Cryogenic Hardening of metal stops this.

-Besides transforming retained austenite, cold has other effects on crystal structure.
+Besides transforming retained austenite, Cryogenic temperatures have other effects on crystal structure.
 It affects the concentration of point defects in the metal.
 For instance, the number of vacancies in the crystal matrix (areas where an atom should be but is not) are temperature dependent.
 The higher the temperature, the more vacancies can exist.
 Cold reduces the number of vacancies.
 It makes the atom to atom distance more uniform and more ideal.
 It affects where the alloying elements are in the crystal matrix.
 All these happen for reasons that are beyond the scope of this article, but are taught in the primary courses in metallurgy.